 Additionally, in 2017, the National Highway Traffic Safety Administration (NHTSA) found that motorcycles accounted for only three percent of all registered vehicles and 0.6 percent of all vehicle miles traveled.
 These motorcyclists represented a disproportionate number of deaths, accounting for six times the number of fatalities versus passenger car occupants.

 According to the NHTSA, when vehicles and motorcycles collide, the most common cause is the other vehicle driver’s failure to see the motorcycle.
 Shared roads can be safer places when vehicle drivers navigate intersections with caution and stay alert for pedestrians and all other vehicles.

 Motorcyclists are far more likely to suffer serious injuries and fatalities in collisions than vehicle occupants.
 If you or someone you love was injured in a motorcycle accident because a vehicle driver did not see you, you might be entitled to financial compensation.

-You can review the cause of the accident with a lawyer, who may be able to help you determine your possible right to the following types of compensation:
+You can review the cause of the accident with a New York motorcycle accident lawyer, who may be able to help you determine your possible right to the following types of compensation:

 - Current and future accident-related medical care

 - Physical pain and suffering, disability, and disfigurement